IrfanDanial1212/WASFinal_Assessment/README.md

 ### II.
 Authentication<a name="authentic"></a>

+<H4>Threat: Identity Theft
-<H4>Threat: Identity Theft: Attackers can steal user credentials through techniques like phishing, social engineering, or password guessing.
+Attackers can steal user credentials through techniques like phishing, social engineering, or password guessing.
 Once they gain access to user accounts, they can exploit personal information, commit fraudulent activities, or even impersonate the user for further malicious purposes. </H4>

 <H4>Method Encounter:
 To hide error message that expose file location.
 Only comment this line to show the error during development.